Ear Infection (cont.)

 How common is acute middle ear infection or inflammation?

-Otitis media is an extremely common diagnosis.
-In the U.S. it is estimated that 75% of all children experience at least one episode before the age of three.
+This type of infection is an extremely common diagnosis.
+In the U.S. it is estimated that 75% of all children experience at least one middle ear infection before the age of three.

 Are ear infections contagious?

-Ear infections are not contagious; however, many children develop ear infections following a cold or other viral infection, and those infections are contagious.
+Ear infections are not contagious.
+However, many children develop infections following a cold or other viral infection, and those infections are contagious.

-Why do young children tend to have ear infections?
+Why do infants and young children tend to have ear infections?

-The Eustachian tube, a canal that runs from the middle ear to the back of the nose and throat, is shorter and more horizontal in young children than in older children and adults.
+The Eustachian tube, a canal that runs from the middle ear to the back of the nose and throat, is shorter and more horizontal in infants and young children than in older children and adults.
 This allows easier entry into the middle ear for the microorganisms that cause infection and lead to otitis media.
-The result is that children are at greater risk of acquiring ear infections than adults.
+Young children also have more immature immune systems.
+The result is that infants and young children are at greater risk of acquiring ear infections than adults.

 Find out what women really need.